 Munich claims to be Germany's gourmet capital.
 It certainly has an inordinate number of fine restaurants, but you won't have trouble finding a vast range of options in both price and style.
 Typical, more substantial dishes in Munich include Tellerfleisch, boiled beef with freshly grated horseradish and boiled potatoes on the side, served on wooden plates.
-Among roasts, Sauerbraten
+Schweinebraten (roast

-(beef) and Schweinebraten (roast pork) are accompanied by dumplings and sauerkraut.
+pork) is accompanied by dumplings and sauerkraut.
 Hax'n (ham hocks) are roasted until they're crisp on the outside and juicy on the inside.
 They are served with sauerkraut and potato puree.
 Game in season (venison or boar, for instance) and duck are served with potato dumplings and red cabbage.
-As for fish, the region has not only excellent trout, served either smoked as an hors d'oeuvre or fried or boiled as an entrée, but also the perchlike Rencke from Lake Starnberg.
+As for fish, the region has not only excellent trout, served either smoked as an hors d'oeuvre or fried or boiled as an entrée, but also the perchlike Renke from Lake Starnberg.

-You'll also find soups, salads, casseroles, hearty stews, and a variety of baked goods—including pretzels.
+You'll also find soups, salads, casseroles, hearty stews, and a variety of baked goods—including Breze (pretzels).
 For dessert, indulge in a bowl of Bavarian cream, apple strudel, or Dampfnudel, a fluffy leavened-dough dumpling usually served with vanilla sauce.

 Some edibles come with social etiquette attached.
-The Weisswurst, a tender minced-veal sausage—made fresh daily, steamed, and served with sweet mustard and a crisp roll or a pretzel—is a Munich institution and, theoretically, should be eaten before noon with a Weissbier (wheat beer), supposedly to counteract the effects of a hangover.
-Some people use a knife and fork to remove the inside from the skin, while others might indulge in auszuzeln, sucking the sausage out of the Weisswurst.
+The Weisswurst, a tender minced-veal sausage—made fresh daily, steamed, and served with sweet mustard and a crisp pretzel—is a Munich institution and, theoretically, should be eaten before noon with a Weissbier (wheat beer), supposedly to counteract the effects of a hangover.
+Some people use a knife and fork to peel off the skin, while others might indulge in auszuzeln, sucking the sausage out of the skin.